AungKhantThaw47/CPE_Final_Project/academic_report.md

 }
 ```

-Articles are grouped by publication date and uploaded to GCS under the path `dvb/{CONTENT_HASH}/{YYYY-MM-DD}/`, where `CONTENT_HASH` is an MD5 hash of the crawler's own source code computed at build time.
+Articles are grouped by publication date and uploaded to GCS under the path `dvb/{CONTENT_HASH}/{YYYY-MM-DD}/`, where `CONTENT_HASH` is a hash of the crawler's own source code computed at build time.
 This ensures that any change to the crawler logic produces a new hash, isolating outputs from different crawler versions.
 In addition to the article text files, a JSON metadata file is uploaded for each date containing titles, URLs, and article counts.
+When the coordinator is used, it stores link manifests under `dvb/links-manifests/{YYYY-MM-DD}/` and passes that prefix to the crawler as a separate input path.

 Upon completing the upload for each date, the crawler automatically triggers the downstream Text Cleaner job by invoking the Cloud Run Jobs API via the GCP metadata server, passing the relevant date and content hash as environment variable overrides.